devprve/Experiment_Demo-GPT/README.md

 f) Adobe Firefly demo

-g) semantic kernel picka complicated app and build using semantic kernel -
+g) semantic kernel picka complicated app and build using semantic kernel - semantic_kernel_.ipynb

 h) write an essay on best practices for prompt engineering in medium -